 Students who participate in a study abroad program through Montclair State University may be required to obtain a visa and/or resident permit to enter and study in their host country.
 Visa requirements vary by country and length of stay.

-The Office of International Engagement cannot advise on specific visa requirements for each country.
+The Office of International Academic Initiatives cannot advise on specific visa requirements for each country.